Tfloow/UCLatence/README.md

 ## License

 This work is protected under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-For the favicon, I used the UCLouvain's logo and 2 images that doesn't belong to me but to their rightful owner (*Check compliance with the license*).